ivandov/loopback-vue-starter/README.md

 ```
 npm run prod
 ```

+The LoopBack Explorer will be starter on [localhost:3000/explorer](http://localhost:3000/explorer/) The Vue application will be started on [localhost:3000/#](http://localhost:3000/#/)

 ### Enabling Additional Vue Plugins
 Additional Vue plugins can be managed via the [vue-cli](https://cli.vuejs.org/) or using [vue ui](https://cli.vuejs.org/guide/creating-a-project.html#using-the-gui).
 Just import the root directory as an existing project and manage plugins as necessary.